SouravSingh8/freshersbatch-oct16/README.txt

-This folder consists of the following assignments :
+Contents of the folder :
 HTML
 Cascade Style Sheet
 JAVASCRIPT